PyTTaMaster/PyTTa/README.md

     >>> pytta.list_devices()
     >>> pytta.Default()

-This set of commands will print the available audio I/O devices and the default parameters as they are on the Default class object
+This set of commands will print the available audio I/O devices and the default parameters as they are on the Default class object.

 To read everything available on the package, and assuming the use of Spyder IDE, one can press "ctrl+i" with the cursor in front of the module, submodule, class, methods, or function names, this will open the help menu with the documentation of the respective item.